rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 It took me 2-3 months before I was "comfortable" to make a code change -

 - The server crashed multiple times a week
+- The code was untested[^CAO]
 - I couldn't run the code on my laptop because I didn't have a local developer environment
 - Not all dependencies (`Python` & non-`Python` 3rd party libraries) in use were documented
-- The code was untested[^CAO]
-- I didn't know the `Python` web framework in which the web application was written (`Django`)
+- I had never used the `Python` web framework in which the web application was written (`Django`) or anything similar
-- I didn't know anything about relational databases which the web application relies on to store data
+- I didn't know anything about relational databases; which the web application relies on to store data

 [^CAO]: Software tests check that code does what it was designed to do.
 They provides software engineers with guard-rails, since if an aspect of a system is well tested then you might find out if your change breaks something before you roll it out.

 First up the crashes.

 It turns out that the web application was crashing because it was running on `Command Prompt` on a `Windows Virtual Machine` [in which `Quick-Edit Mode` was enabled](https://stackoverflow.com/questions/30418886/how-and-why-does-quickedit-mode-in-command-prompt-freeze-applications) (the default behaviour).
-I turned it off & bingo, no more crashes.
+On Romain's hunch, I turned it off & bingo, no more crashes.

-I managed to setup a reproducible developer environment on my laptop,  using `poetry`[^KOO] for `Python` & `Docker Compose`[^KAA] for everything else like databases & non-`Python` libraries.
+I managed to setup a reproducible developer environment on my laptop,  using `poetry`[^KOO] for `Python` & `Docker Compose`[^KAA] for everything else (like databases & non-`Python` libraries).

 > Later when `Docker` refused to run on my machine due to "networking" issues,  I was forced to rebuild this developer environment in `nix` via [`devenv.sh`](https://devenv.sh/).